 ZoomText

 ZoomText is a screen magnifier program for Microsoft Windows designed for visually-impaired individuals.
-The program allows one to see and hear everything on the computer screen as well as provide access to applications, documents, email and the Internet.
+The program allows one to magnify and hear everything on the computer screen as well as provide access to applications, documents, email, and the Internet.
 ZoomText has dual monitor support and is capable of magnifying the screen up to 36 times.
 Color controls help improve the clarity of the screen and mouse pointers can be resized.

 Please click here for additional training on how to use ZoomText.